 Every year, Guru Purnima, the full moon day of July (the Hindi month of Ashadh), is celebrated to honor the Guru.
-This year, Guru Purnima falls on Sunday, July 5, 2020.

 The word, “Guru” has no exact translation in English.
 The literal meaning of the word “Guru” is the remover of psychic darkness.
 Just as the darkness is dispelled when you bring light into a dark room, so also the Guru dispels the darkness that has been obstructing the passage to the highest consciousness within a human being.

 Although many people think of a Guru as an individual, in reality Guru is a power or an element (tattwa), not an individual.
 Electrical power flows in wires and illuminates the bulb.

 Guru is nothing but I-Awareness, which exists in everybody.
 Indeed, Guru lives in your sahasrara (top of the head) at all times.
 There are two aspects of the Guru: The inner Guru with a capital ‘G’ refers to the cosmic energy present within all beings.
 The outer guru with a lowercase ‘g’ refers to an individual, a medium through whom the cosmic energy flows.
 The outer guru is also referred to as a spiritual master.
 When one receives the grace of the outer guru, one is really receiving the grace of the inner Guru.
 Remember, Guru is the cosmic energy, not the physical body of an individual.